summer, when my five sisters and I needed a break from our husbands, kids, babies,

 Loners on Wheels - An "international club of 3,000 single men and women who enjoy traveling, camping, RV caravaning and the camaraderie and lifestyle of singles," celebrated its 30th anniversary in 1999.
 With chapters all over the U.S., Canada and Mexico, members get a newsletter and access to online discussion groups.
 Monthly campouts generally include activities like dancing, trips to local attractions, dinners out, potlucks, cards & games, campfires and good conversation.
 Rallies are held in various parts of the country, too.

-RVing for Retired Singles you fill out a
+RVing for Retired Singles

 RVing Women - This club began in June 1988 with an RV rally in California and a meeting notice that drew so many women RVers that a second meeting had to be scheduled the next day.
 Now boasting almost 5,000 members who range in age from 20 to 80, with the majority in the 50-65 age group, many members use computers to keep in touch with their buddies- more than 40 percent of the membership is represented in the group's e-mail directory.
 Many members are professionals and about a third are retired or semi-retired.